 17.3.
-Safeguarding and Child Protection is everybody's responsibility, including staff, parents and visitors, and pupils and anyone can make a referral to the appropriate local safeguarding partner if they believe a child is at risk of being harmed.
+Safeguarding and Child Protection is everybody's responsibility, including staff, parents and visitors, and pupils and anyone can make a referral to the appropriate Local Safeguarding Children Board if they believe a child is at risk of being harmed.